jundalisay/sp/content/en/research/mohammad/quran/sura-040b.md

 <sup>83</sup> When their messengers came to them with clear proofs, they rejoiced in the knowledge they had, and the very things they used to ridicule besieged them.

+<sup>84</sup> Then, when they witnessed Our might, they said:

+{{< r a="Disbelievers" >}}
-<sup>84</sup> Then, when they witnessed Our might, they said, “We believe in Enki alone, and we reject what we used to associate with Him.”
+We believe in Enki alone, and we reject what we used to associate with Him.
+{{< /r >}}

 <sup>85</sup> But their faith could not help them once they witnessed Our might.

 This has been Enki’s way of dealing with His servants.
 And there and then the disbelievers lost.